The Zespri Young and Healthy Virtual Adventure is FREE and runs for 5 weeks in Term 4

 It's so easy for them to track and for either you or the children to enter their own points.
 When your class reaches each destination, you will see your avatars interacting with our inspiring ASICS Ambassadors, who will teach you about the place they are "visiting" as well as giving healthy tips!

-This program has been run twice in NZ already, with demand for places exceeding availability each time.
+This program has been run three times in New Zealand now, with demand for places exceeding availability each time.
 Teachers have told us that they love the program because it engages and activates the children in so many different ways.
 Rather than creating more work, teachers have told us how they have been able to utilise different elements of the program into class lessons such as maths, reading, literacy and of course, health and PE.
 We'll give you links to loads of great resources you can use, should you wish to integrate it into any area of your curriculum.

 It's Evidence Based: